DocketNumber: 05-5295

 Id. at 553-54; see also United States v.
 Cunningham, 429 F.3d 673 (7th Cir.2005) (remanding for resentencing on the grounds that the district court’s rote statement that it considered all the relevant factors was insufficient to adequately explain the district court’s rationale for its sentencing determination).

 Finally, in United States v.
-Morris, we again reiterated that Williams's "rebuttable presumption does not relieve the district court of the obligation to consider other relevant statutory factors or sufficiently articulate its reasoning so as to permit reasonable appellate review."
-448 F.3d 929, 931 (6th Cir.2006) (citing Richardson, 437 F.3d at 554).
+Morris, we again reiterated that Williams’s “rebutta-ble presumption does not relieve the district court of the obligation to consider other relevant statutory factors or sufficiently articulate its reasoning so as to permit reasonable appellate review.”448 F.3d 929, 931 (6th Cir.2006) (citing Richardson, 437 F.3d at 554).

 When reading these cases in concert, a consistent theme emerges.
 The Williams rebuttable presumption does not relieve a district court of its burden to communicate clearly its reasons for imposing a specific sentence.
 See McBride, 434 F.3d at 476 n.
-3 (holding that there must be "sufficient evidence in the record to affirmatively demonstrate the court's consideration" of the relevant Section 3553(a) factors) (emphasis added).
-Overall, the record must be sufficiently clear and detailed to permit "meaningful appellate review."
+3 (holding that there must be “sufficient evidence in the record to affirmatively demonstrate the court’s consideration” of the relevant Section 3553(a) factors) (emphasis added).
+Overall, the record must be sufficiently dear and detailed to permit “meaningful appellate review.”
 This requirement is of even greater importance where the defendant has raised a specific claim as to why a lower sentence ought to be imposed.
-In such a case, meaningful appellate review requires that the district court record indicate not only that the district court considered the defendant's argument but it must also explain why the district court decided to reject that argument.
-We do not require district courts to be automatons in their discussion of the Section 3553(a) factors.
-Rather, the focus is on substance rather than form and no "ritual incantation" of the factors is required.4 Instead, the record must simply be sufficiently clear to allow us to be assured that the district court considered all the arguments before it and to understand how those arguments factored into the district court's ultimate sentencing determination.
-This is required even where the district court's sentence of a defendant is presumptively reasonable under Williams.
-See e.g., Morris, 448 F.3d at 931 (holding that the "rebuttable presumption [of reasonableness] does not relieve the district court of the obligation to consider other relevant statutory factors or sufficiently articulate its reasoning so as to permit reasonable appellate review").
+In such a case, meaningful appellate review requires

-Even assuming, however, that the record indicates that the district court considered all of Vonner's arguments, there is nothing in the record that explains why the district court rejected those arguments.
-See Richardson, 437 F.3d at 554 (holding that "the record must reflect both that the district judge considered the defendant's argument and that the judge explained the basis for rejecting it").
+Even assuming, however, that the record indicates that the district court considered all of Vonner’s arguments, there is nothing in the record that explains why the district court rejected those arguments.
+See Richardson, 437 F.3d at 554 (holding that “the record must reflect both that the district judge considered the defendant’s argument and that the judge explained the basis for rejecting it”).
 The district court here merely provided a perfunctory explanation that it believed 117 months imprisonment was a reasonable sentence in light of the Section 3553(a) factors.
-But there is no explanation as to why the district court discredited Vonner's arguments for a lower sentence.
+But there is no explanation as to why the district court discredited Vonner’s arguments for a lower sentence.
 Such a failure to provide adequate explanation is a violation of our decision in Richardson.
 Of additional concern, it leaves Vonner guessing as to why the district court rejected his claims and imposed the sentence that it chose.
 Moreover, it provides a record so woefully insufficient that it makes it nearly impossible for us to engage in meaningful appellate review.
-Compare with Morris, 448 F.3d at 934 (Martin, J., concurring) (calling the sentencing hearing "excellent" and stating that if "district courts were to follow Judge Enslen's example in this case, reversals would be exceedingly rare").
-Even if we were to suspect that Vonner's sentence was unduly harsh, we would have no intelligent means of reviewing the district court's sentencing decision because the record does not inform us why the district court reached the decision it did, what factors it relied upon, or its reasons for rejecting Vonner's claim.
-Based on the district court's lack of adequate explanation for its sentencing decision, we find that the sentence is unreasonable.5
+Compare with Monis, 448 F.8d at 934 (Martin, J., concurring) (calling the sentencing hearing “excellent” and stating that if “district courts were to follow Judge Enslen’s example in this case, reversals would be exceedingly rare”).
+Even if we were to suspect that Vonner’s sentence was unduly harsh, we would have no intelligent means of reviewing the district court’s sentencing decision because the record does not inform us why the district court reached the decision it did, what factors it relied upon, or its reasons for rejecting Vonner’s claim.
+Based on the district court’s lack of adequate explanation for its sentencing decision, we find that the sentence is unreasonable.

 IV.